Operationalising Representation in Natural Language Processing: Representation in NLP

 By specifying these criteria, I don't take myself to be proposing a new theory of representation in cognitive science, nor am I evaluating existing accounts of representation by how amenable they are to operationalisation.
-My goal in this paper is rather to take conditions on representation widely endorsed by philosophers of cognitive science and operationalise them in an NLP setting.\footnote{In this, I follow projects applying philosophically-informed notions of representation to analysis techniques in neuroscience, such as \textcite{Roskies2021}.} One might label this an `operationalisation first' approach to representation.\footnote{This could be thought of as a species of `representational pragmatism' (\cite{Cao2022}).} My hope is that by resisting tying my operationalisation to a particular account of representation, proponents of different accounts can re-purpose my framework with their own theoretical paraphernalia.\footnote{I intend the operationalisation I introduce to be amenable to a wide variety of teleosemantic accounts of representation, including those which emphasise the role of a `producer' of the representation (\cite{Neander2013}, \cite{Neander2017}) and those which emphasise the role of a `consumer' of the representation (\cite{Millikan1984}, \cite{Millikan2004}), as well as `conceptual role' accounts of representation (\cite{Harman1982}, \cite{Block1987}, \cite{piantadosi2022meaning}).} Given that different accounts of representation will re-purpose the criteria differently, the criteria ought not to be thought of as necessary and sufficient conditions on representation, but rather important building blocks in a theory of representation.
+My goal in this paper is rather to take conditions on representation widely endorsed by philosophers of cognitive science and operationalise them in an NLP setting.\footnote{In this, I follow projects applying philosophically-informed notions of representation to analysis techniques in neuroscience, such as \textcite{Roskies2021}.} One might label this an `operationalisation first' approach to representation.\footnote{This could be thought of as a species of `representational pragmatism' (\cite{Cao2022}).} My hope is that by resisting tying my operationalisation to a particular account of representation, proponents of different accounts can re-purpose my framework with their own theoretical paraphernalia.\footnote{I intend the operationalisation I introduce to be amenable to a wide variety of teleosemantic accounts of representation, including those which emphasise the role of a `producer' of the representation (\cite{Neander2013}, \cite{Neander2017}) and those which emphasise the role of a `consumer' of the representation (\cite{Millikan1984}, \cite{Millikan2004}), as well as `conceptual role' accounts of representation (\cite{Harman1982}, \cite{Block1987}, \cite{piantadosi2022meaning}).} Given that different accounts of representation will re-purpose the criteria differently, the criteria ought not to be thought of as necessary and sufficient conditions on representation, but rather important building blocks in a theory of representation.\footnote{This disclaimer is largely intended for the philosophers reading this paper.
+Given the centrality of (something like) these criteria in contemporary philosophical discussion of representation, NLPers interested in applying ideas from the philosophy of representation to their own work could in practice treat these criteria as crudely necessary and sufficient for representation in a wide range of experimental settings (with the caveat that there is there is nuanced, ongoing philosophical disagreement about the details involved in fleshing out the criteria).}

 Although I take it that \hyperlink{information criterion}{Information}, \hyperlink{use criterion}{Use} and \hyperlink{misrepresentation criterion}{Misrepresentation} have broad philosophical appeal, I want briefly to justify their importance in assessing representational claims.
 It's helpful to give an example of an account of representation in which some version of the criteria play a role, namely `varitel semantics' (\cite{Shea2018-SHERIC}).
 Amongst other things, varitel semantics counts components of systems as representing properties when they carry `correlational information' which plays a `role in explaining' the system's performance of a `task function' (p.84).
 A `task function' is a sufficiently robust behaviour of the system which has been `stabilised' (p.64) by being selected for or learned.